 Mandate for the Executive Board’s Risk and Investment Committee

 The Risk and Investment Committee is a preparatory and advisory body for the Executive Board.
-The purpose of the Committee is to help to strengthen and streamline the Executive Board’s work on advice to the Ministry of Finance on the investment strategy and investment mandate of the Government Pension Fund Global (GPFG), the Bank’s investment strategy, current exposure, assessment of results, the definition and utilisation of risk limits, as well as particularly large and important investments.
+The purpose of the Committee is to help to strengthen and streamline the Executive Board’s work on matters related to advising the Ministry of Finance on the investment strategy and investment mandate of the Government Pension Fund Global (GPFG), the Bank’s investment strategy, current exposure, assessment of results, the definition and utilisation of risk limits, as well as Executive Board matters on particularly large and important investments.

 The Risk and Investment Committee comprises three members and is chaired by the Deputy Governor with special responsibility for following up the management of the GPFG.
 The other two members are appointed from among the Executive Board’s external members.
 Members are appointed for a one-year term.

 Norges Bank Investment Management (NBIM) and the General Secretariat shall provide the Committee with the necessary assistance.
 The General Secretariat functions as the Committee’s secretariat.

 The Risk and Investment Committee meets whenever the Committee deems it necessary.
 The Committee shall prepare a schedule for the year’s meetings.

 The Committee itself decides who from the administration shall attend meetings.

 Joint meetings may be held with other committees as necessary.

 The Risk and Investment Committee is answerable to the Executive Board for the performance of its tasks.
 The Committee’s activities do not change the responsibilities of the individual Executive Board members or of the Executive Board as a whole.